Scleral Lenses for Keratoconus

 Both rigid gas permeable (GP) lenses and scleral lenses provide the eyes with sufficient oxygen.
 However, scleral lenses provide more comfort and stable vision than traditional GP lenses.
 In most cases, scleral contact lenses are the optimal choice of treatment for patients with keratoconus and irregularly-shaped corneas.

 If you have Keratoconus and are interested in scleral lenses, Dr. Jared Pearson at Vision Source Specialists can help.
-We serve patients from all over Rapid City, Philip, Spearfish and Gillette, South Dakota, and provide the highest level of care.
+We serve patients from all over Rapid City, Philip, Spearfish and Gillette, South Dakota and provides the highest level of care.

 Two Major Benefits of Scleral Lenses for Keratoconus